-When you first have your new little bundle of joy the emotions are overwhelming and every second is precious.
-What also comes with that sweet newborn is a nice bundle of expenses, some necessary, some not.
-Taking newborn photos of your little one is totally necessary, but since paying for the diapers and medical bills comes first sometimes they fall by the wayside.
-Don’t be afraid, taking DIY newborn pictures is a great option when you are in a tight money squeeze!
+When you first have your newborn the emotions are overwhelming and every second is precious.
+What also comes with that sweet baby is a nice bundle of expenses, some necessary, and some not.
+Taking newborn photos of your newborn is totally necessary, but since paying for the diapers and medical bills comes first sometimes they fall by the wayside.
+Doing a baby photoshoot at home may sound daunting, but taking DIY newborn photos is a great option when you are in a tight money squeeze!

 Since I was already somewhat handy with a camera, I researched everything I could about taking DIY newborn pictures and learned some things along the way.